Tap lab members

 Irene Huang, M.S.

-Irene is a fourth-year graduate student.
+Irene is a fifth-year graduate student.
 She graduated from Northwestern University in 2015 with a B.A. in psychology.
 She recently obtained her master’s degree from Florida State University in 2018.
 Her research interests include using machine learning techniques to increase suicide risk prediction accuracy, and conducting experimental studies to understand the causal mechanisms of suicidal thoughts and behaviors.

 Esther Park, B.A.